First Native American woman in space awed by Mother Earth

 CAPE CANAVERAL, Fla.
 (AP) — The first Native American woman in space said Wednesday she is overwhelmed by the beauty and delicacy of Mother Earth, and is channeling “positive energy” as her five-month mission gets underway.

-NASA astronaut Nicole Mann said from the International Space Station that she’s received lots of prayers and blessings from her family and tribal members.
-Mann is a member of the Wailacki of the Round Valley Indian Tribes in Northern California.

-She showed off the dream catcher she took up with her, a childhood gift from her mother that she’s always held dear.
-She said it has given her strength during challenging times.
+Mann showed off the dream catcher she took up with her, a childhood gift from her mother that she’s always held dear.
+The small traditional webbed hoop with feathers is used to offer protection, and she said it’s given her strength during challenging times.
+Years before joining NASA in 2013, she flew combat in Iraq for the Marines.

 “It’s the strength to know that I have the support of my family and community back home and that when things are difficult or things are getting hard or I’m getting burned-out or frustrated, that strength is something that I will draw on to continue toward a successful mission,” Mann told The Associated Press, which gathered questions from members and tribal news outlets across the country.